divakar-amd/DVNotes/HIP-ROCm.md

 -  However, device functions can return other stuff:
   	- __ device __ float otherKernel(float *a){ ... }
 - blockDim.x <= 1024

+### Asynchronous Operations
+- First hipLaunchKernel takes a long time: Some potential reasons is loading the library for the first time (could be some MBs of size) + stream creation after the loading.
+  - This could be handled by launching a dummy kernel first.
+- hipMemcpy is blocking/sync (i.e. CPU will wait before moving to the next task).
+You can use hipMemcpyAsync for non-blocking/async call (i.e. CPU will move to execute the next task).